 To Struggling Readers:

-So, how can you provide reading help to your reluctant learners?
+How can you provide reading help to your struggling readers?

 - Be a role model.
 Your kids emulate what you do so make sure they see you enjoy reading.